CRYBOII/buggi/README.md

 ![antidebug](uTln8gs.gif "antidebug")

 ## NOTE !!
-`anyways this method can be bypass by change a debugger program name `
+`anyways this method can be bypass by change a debugger program executable name `